n3urovirtual/Tap-and-Play/README.md

 ## Development Specifications

 The application was developed using `Unity 2020.3.15f2`.
-It works on Android devices (ideally tablets) rnunning `Android 4.4 (KitKat)` or above.
+It works on Android devices (ideally tablets) running `Android 4.4 (KitKat)` or above.